-Impairment is only booked on interbank and central bank deposits by the Company if they expire after more than 4 working days following the given close date.
+Impairment is only booked on interbank and central bank deposits by the Company if they expire after more than 4 working days following the given close date and the amount to be booked exceeds the significance threshold set in the accounting policies.
 Given the short term of these financial assets, impairment is always booked with a 1-year PD.